Visiting Scholars – General Information

 Visiting Scholars – Application Package

-To apply for a position as a Visiting Scholar, the following documents should be sent to Professor Christopher Newman, Chair of the Visiting Scholars Committee:
+To apply for a position as a Visiting Scholar, the following documents should be sent to Professor Joyce Malcolm, Chair of the Visiting Scholars Committee:

 - Completed Visiting Scholar Application Cover Sheet, available here.